-The initial version of the Framework was designed by SPCSA staff during 2019 and early 2020 with significant input from SPCSA charter school leaders and the Nevada Department of Education (NDE) Accountability team.
+The initial version of the Framework was designed by SPCSA staff in the 2019-20 school year with significant input from SPCSA charter school leaders and the Nevada Department of Education (NDE) Accountability team.
 The first iteration of the Framework (for the 2018-19 school year) was informational only and released to school leaders in March 2020.
-For the 2019-20 school year, the Framework report design was updated; notably, due to COVID-19 and a lack of Nevada School Performance Framework (NSPF) school star ratings, schools did not receive an overall 2019-20 Framework rating.
-The lack of NSPF ratings in the 2020-21 school year again prohibited the publication of overall 2020-21 Framework ratings.
-Effective as of the 2021-22 school year, Framework ratings may be issued by the SPCSA Board (Authority) in situations where the NDE releases NSPF index scores without corresponding star ratings.
-Framework ratings were published under the prior Framework detailed within this document reflects updates that were made during the summer of 2024; SPCSA schools will be evaluated on this updated Framework for the first time in Fall 2025, based on 2024-25 school year academic performance data.
+Due to COVID-19 and a lack of Nevada School Performance Framework (NSPF) school star ratings, schools did not receive an overall 2019-20 or 2020-21 Framework ratings.
+As of the 2021-22 school year, a change was made where Framework ratings may be issued by the SPCSA Board (Authority) in situations where the NDE releases NSPF index scores without corresponding star ratings.
+Framework ratings were published under the prior Framework system for the 2021-22, 2022-23, and 2023-24 school years.
+The current version of the Framework detailed within this document reflects updates that were made during the summer of 2024; SPCSA schools will be evaluated on this updated Framework for the first time in Fall 2025, based on 2024-25 school year academic performance data.
+In 2025, the Framework was revised to outline how a Framework rating is calculated for certain schools that do not receive an NSPF rating.